-Every one who has built his faith upon Christ with anything else than the gold, silver and precious stones of divine truth from God's Word will find himself sorely beset during the time of wrath ("fire"); for all the wood, hay and stubble of human tradition will be consumed.
-Those who have built with gold, and who, consequently, will be separated from Babylon, are represented by figure s, while represents the "great company," begotten of the Spirit, but who have built with wood, hay and stubble-wheat, but not fully ripened at the time of the gathering of the first fruits (s).
+Every one who has built upon Christ anything else than the gold, silver and precious stones of truth, and a character consistent therewith, will find himself sorely beset during the time of wrath ("fire"); for all the wood, hay and stubble of doctrine and practice will be consumed.
+Those who have built properly, and who consequently possess the approved character, are represented by figure s, while t represents the "great company," begotten of the Spirit, but who have built with wood, hay and stubble-wheat, but not fully ripened at the time of the gathering of the first fruits (s).
 They (t) lose the prize of the throne and the divine nature, but will finally reach birth as spirit beings of an order lower than the divine nature.
-Though these are truly consecrated, they are overcome by the worldly spirit to such an extent that they fail to render their lives in sac-Even in "the harvest," while the living members rifice of the Bride are being separated from others by the truth, the ears of others, including class t, will be dull of hearing.
+Though these are truly consecrated, they are overcome by the worldly spirit to such and extent that they fail to render their lives in sacrifice.
+Even in "the harvest," while the living members of the Bride are being separated from others by the truth, the ears of others, including class t, will be dull of hearing.
 They will be slow to believe and slow to act in that time of separation.
 They will, no doubt, be greatly dismayed when they afterward realize that the Bride has been completed and united to the Lord, and that they, because so listless and overcharged, have lost that great prize; but the beauty of God's plan, which they will then begin to discern as one of love, both for them and for all the world of mankind, will quite overcome their grief, and they will shout "Alleluia! for the Lord God omnipotent reigneth.
 Let us be glad, and rejoice, and give honor to him, for the marriage of the Lamb is come, and his wife hath made herself ready."
-(Rev. 19:6, 7.)
-Notice, too, the abundant provision of the Lord : the message is sent to them-Though you are not the Bride of the Lamb, you may be present at the marriage supper-""Blessed are they which are called unto the marriage supper of the Lamb."
-(Verse 9.)
-This company will, in due time, through the Lord's chastisements, come fully into harmony with him and his plan, and will wash their robes, that they may ultimately reach a position next to the Bride-y, on the spiritual plane, L.- Rev. 7: 14, 15.
+(Rev. 19:6,7) Notice, too, the abundant provision of the Lord: the message is sent to them-Though you are not the Bride of the Lamb, you may be present at the marriage supper-"Blessed are they which are called unto the marriage supper of the Lamb."
+(Verse 9) This company will, in due time, through the Lord's chastisements, come fully into harmony with him and his plan, and will wash their robes, that they may ultimately reach a position next to the Bride-y, on the spiritual plane, L. Rev. 7:14,15

 The time of trouble, as it will affect the world, will be after Babylon has begun to fall and disintegrate.
 It will be an overturning of all human society and governments, preparing the world for the reign of righteousness.
 During the time of trouble, fleshly Israel (e), which was cast off until the fulness of the Gentiles be come in, will be restored to God's favor, and the Gospel Church, or spiritual Israel, will be completed and glorified.
-During the Millennial age, Israel will be the chief nation of earth, at the head of all on the earthly plane of being, into oneness and harmony with which all the justified will be gradually drawn.
+During the Millennial age Israel will be the chief nation of earth, at the head of all on the earthly plane of being, into oneness and harmony with which all the obedient will be gradually drawn.